NPS vs Mutual Funds: Which One to Choose? | Share India

 Fund Management Fees

-NPS is the least expensive managed fund you can purchase for your retirement, with a management fee of just 0.1%.
+NPS is the least expensive managed fund one can purchase for retirement, with a management fee of just 0.1%.
 The expense ratio charged by asset management firms, which ranges from 0.50% to 1.50%, is significantly more than the cost of managing NPS.

 Let’s summarise the differences between the two investment instruments in a table.